Documentation

 This software should run on most modern cpus with integrated graphics (intel 3rd gen and up).
 If you have an older processor or do not have a discrete gpu you may need to reduce the number of visual effects and disabling 'screen effects'.
 To be certain you can download the trial version and try it on your computer.

 Yes, a trial version is available.
-Visit the `download` page to get it.
+It is watermarked and has mostly full functionality.
+Visit the `download` page to download it it.

-In the application settings menu, select 'audio driver' and choose the 'wasapi' option.
-This has been preconfigured to have the lowest possible latency.
+If you are using a Windows pc click the application settings menu, select 'audio driver' and choose 'wasapi'.
+This option has been preconfigured to have the lowest possible latency which is preferable if you are live recording music with a connected keyboard.

 Loading Songs